ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 `pmset` is the tool of choice to 'manipulate power management settings' and to get an idea what's going on behind the scenes.

 `pmset -g ac` on Apple laptops shows info about the USB-C charger used and current consumption settings.
-Comparing Intel MacBook on the left with Apple Silicon MacBook Air on the right:
+Comparing the chargers for the old Intel MacBook Pro on the left with the one for the Apple Silicon MacBook Air on the right:

     Wattage = 94W                               Wattage = 30W
     Current = 4700mA                            Current = 1500mA